AhmedAhres/whats-on-my-plate/README.md

 ## December 2nd:
     - Search for data from other external source that may enhance/confirm our project story and research questions.
     - Explore the possibility to generate more data from the data that we already have linked to our research question.
-    Explore the possibility to predict some features that are missing in our data.
+    - Explore the possibility to predict some features that are missing in our data.
     - Drafting the outline for our report/data story
     - Continiously enhancing our data exploration/analysis/cleaning.
 ## December 9th:
     - Continiously enhancing our data exploration/analysis/cleaning.
     - Finalyzing the report/data story.
-    - Start working the poster and presentating.
+    - Start working on the poster and presentating.

 # Options to consider: